 Success of treatments using donor sperm is very much dependent upon your age, fertility diagnosis and the type of treatment used.
 Our average pregnancy rate for Donor Insemination is 23% but the latest information can be found at www.hfea.gov.uk

-If you would like a copy of our Receiving Donor Sperm leaflet please call 01761 434464 and speak to one of our dedicated patient advisers who can help you with any questions you might have.
+For more info, please call 01761 434464 and speak to one of our dedicated Patient Advisors who can help you with any questions you might have.